phuang1024/Discam/post/README.md

 - Empty lines do not matter.
 - Each line is a single word key (e.g. `title`), then any number of spaces, then the value.
-  Write the text `\n` to indicate a newline in the value.
+  Write the text `\n` to indicate a newline in the title value only.
 - Keys:
     - `title`: Title annotated at beginning.
     - `point`: Signifies a new point.
 Value should be two integers space separated,